COVID-19 Has Created A Legal Aid Crisis. FEMA's Usual Response Is Missing

 But the White House has not approved those requests.

 The missing funding becomes more pressing every day because, unlike most weather disasters, the pandemic is causing long-term economic destruction.
-More than 33 million Americans have filed for unemployment in the last seven weeks.
+More than 33 million Americans have filed for unemployment in the past seven weeks.
 Temporary bans on evictions will likely expire in many cities beginning later this month, and families that delayed questions of custody, divorce or even intimate partner violence amid the growing pandemic will need help settling those issues as courts reopen.

-"I think this will be the biggest legal aid crisis we will face in my lifetime," says Laura Tuggle, the executive director of the nonprofit Southeast Louisiana Legal Services, who has also provided legal assistance in the region after hurricanes Katrina, Rita, Gustav and Ike as well as the Deepwater Horizon oil spill.
+"I think this will be the biggest legal aid crisis we will face in my lifetime," says Laura Tuggle, the executive director of the nonprofit Southeast Louisiana Legal Services, who has also provided legal assistance in the region after hurricanes Katrina, Rita, Gustav and Ike, as well as the Deepwater Horizon oil spill.

-Congress included $50 million in legal aid funding in the March 28 coronavirus stimulus bill, but that money has already been distributed to more than 130 legal aid groups around the country which are struggling to meet demand.
+Congress included $50 million in legal aid funding in the March 28 coronavirus relief bill, but that money has already been distributed to more than 130 legal aid groups around the country that are struggling to meet demand.

 "Now is the time," for FEMA to make legal services funding available, Tuggle says.
 "Frankly, I think every community in the United States is going to be in the same boat.
 It's an all-hands-on-deck situation."